 You can find more information about fundraising for COPE here.

 The COPE visitor centre is a small museum but a fantastic one.
 It’s not at all harrowing and it’s very suitable for children.
 They can touch, handle and try out the mobility devices on display.
-My children learnt a lot this morning.
-So did I.
+My children learnt a lot this morning and so did I. I’d like to thank Cope Laos for that and for their valuable work for the Lao people.

 I already knew that Laos is the most bombed country per capita IN THE WORLD.
 We’ve seen parts of bombs used as flower pots, decorations and recycled into useful objects all over Laos.
 I didn’t realise that the bomb casings we saw were from cluster bombs.
 I didn’t ever really know what a cluster bomb was.